Installation is one-line, once you have node.js. In your console, run:

 skeleton-URL specifies a skeleton from which your application will be initialized.

-See the README for a complete description of app structure.
+You can also see the README for a complete description of app structure.

 brunch watch --server